Ben Affleck and Jennifer Lopez: A love story 20+ years in the making - KTVZ

 Should we really be surprised by Bennifer 2.0 given that Jennifer Lopez’s 2002 album, “This Is Me…Then,” contained a heartfelt single titled, “Dear Ben”?

-As Lopez and Ben Affleck are appearing out and about together more often recently and heating up the headlines, let’s take a look back the duo’s history.
+As Lopez and Ben Affleck are now newlyweds, let’s take a look back the duo’s history.

 December 2001